substance/texture/docs/TextureJATS.md

 </pre>
 **This element may be contained in:**
 <pre style="white-space:pre-wrap;">
-abstract, caption, fn-group, sec, trans-abstract
+abstract, trans-abstract, fn-group, caption, sec
 </pre>

 ### `<title-group>`